 - Are you sure your data isn’t out of date?

-After all, both the situation in the market and the behaviour of customers could change since we’ve started to collect the necessary information.
+After all, both the situation in the market and the behavior of customers could change since we’ve started to collect the necessary information.
 All the data should be verified.

 Let’s take a look at just one case.
 A retail company can collect a huge array of data on individual sales.
 How useful is this information?
 You can extract important data on the seasonality of demand and the changes in the market.
 But at the same time, it becomes clear that this information is very monotonous if the buyer remains anonymous.
 Increasing data size by 10 times does not lead to the same increase in the number of useful facts.